navneet920/Customer-Shopping-Behavior-Analysis/README.md

 Applied transformations for better consistency and usability.

-4. SQL Analysis
+## 4. SQL Analysis

-Loaded cleaned data into MySQL/PostgreSQL/SQL Server.
+Loaded cleaned data into MySQL.

 Executed analytical queries such as: